 What are major areas?
 Only you can tell me what are the most important things in your life, but I suggest starting with health.

-If you want a book about winning friends and influencing people – of course you must start with the one by Carnegie.
-But if you think it is the single way to success – I do not believe it.
+If you want a book about winning friends and influencing people – of course, it’s a good idea to start with the one by Carnegie.
+But if you think it is the single way to success – no it’s not.